gersteinlab/shiny-dim-reduction/README.md

 ## Installing Anaconda

-If you intend to use this tool's data analysis workflow with your own datasets, the Anaconda requirement below must be satisfied:
+If you intend to use this tool's dimensionality reduction & visualization workflow, a specialized Anaconda environment is necessary:

-* If you do not have Anaconda, a Python package manager, please ensure RStudio is closed and install it from "anaconda.com" in a PATH without spaces, such as "C:/Anaconda".
+* If you do not have Anaconda, a Python package manager, please ensure RStudio is closed and install it from "https://anaconda.com" in a PATH without spaces, such as "C:/Anaconda".
 * If you have Anaconda, please ensure that no existing environments are named "r-reticulate".
 To do so, run "conda env remove --name r-reticulate".
 If the r-reticulate folder persists, delete it manually.

 Then set up r-reticulate in the Anaconda Command Prompt: